PRodriguez19/Intro-to-shell/lessons/03_week3_mmg232_shell-scripts_variable.md

 In today's lesson you made the following script: directory_info.sh:

 1. Run the script `directory_info.sh`.
 Report what gets printed to the screen.
-2. Open up the script `directory_info.sh` using vim.
+2. Open up the script `directory_info.sh`.
 Change the approproiate line of code so that our directory of interest is `~/unix_lesson/genomics_data`.
-Save and exit Vim.
+Save and exit.
 3. Run the script with the changes and report what gets printed to the screen.